Each person is different — there is no diet that works for everyone.

 Progress = Less Restriction, More Variety

-As we heal, we’ll actually feel better eating a more varied diet — rather than the restrictive diets we were forced to rely on in the past.
+We’ll begin to feel better when eating a more varied diet, too — rather than the restrictive diets we were forced to rely on in the past.

 This has absolutely been true for me.